Purana Mandir: Plot

 People seek refuge at the temple as Samri cannot enter that holy ground.
 They perform aarti to Lord Shiva.
-Divine guidance comes before Sanjay; the trishul holds the key to check the monster.
+Divine guidance comes to Sanjay; the trishul holds the key to check the monster.
 Sanjay and Suman return to the haveli to seek the trishul and offer a battle to Samri.
 Durjan had moved the trishul to a different location within the haveli itself.

 After a series of tumultuous events, Sanjay manages to trap Samri in a coffin and, with the trishul in hand to check the monster, drags him out to the village square (next to the old temple).
 There, they construct a hasty pyre and burn Samri alive once and for all.
-Then, Suman and Sanjay get married happily.
+Then, Suman and Sanjay get married.